algorithmaviator381/classroom/docs/AI/8-puzzle.md

 ---
-## Here is the entire code for you to copy paste
+## Here is the entire code for you to try

 ```python
 class PuzzleState: